-The red capsicums in particular mix beautifully with each other in a marmalade, slightly sugar-sweetened and vinegar-tarted, with just a touch of heat.
+The different red capsicums in particular mix beautifully with each other in a marmalade, slightly sugar-sweet and vinegar-tart, with just a touch of heat.
 It makes a fine condiment for meat dishes, topping for ice cream, or slather for bagels and cream cheese.
-A version of this recipe appears in Bold: A Cookbook of Big Flavors, co-authored with Susanna Hoffman (Workman, January 2014), where we have it paired with a pork loin roast.

 A Cooking Note: The recipe can be multiplied if you’d like to make a big batch for holiday entertaining and gift giving.
 The timing will have to be adjusted depending on the quantity.